hannahgwimpy/CTBN-Voltage-Gated/README.md

 # CTBN-Voltage-Gated

-A GUI application and associated scripts for simulating sodium channel models, showcasing CTBN Markov model's advantages over the Legacy Hodgkin-Huxley and Markov models.
+A GUI application and associated scripts for simulating voltage-gated sodium channel models, showcasing CTBN Markov model's advantages over the Legacy Hodgkin-Huxley and Markov models.
 It showcases sodium current traces with customizable parameters and voltage protocols, allowing users to explore the differences between Hodgkin-Huxley, CTBN Markov, and legacy Markov models.
 The `data` directory contains data generated from model comparisons and figures used in the associated paper.

 ## Features